 The Underpowered Product Owner

-A project with an underpowered product owner is much like a car with an underpowered engine: The car runs, but it struggles when the going gets tough.
+A product with an underpowered product owner is much like a car with an underpowered engine: The car runs, but it struggles when the going gets tough.
 An underpowered product owner lacks authority.
 There may be several causes: The product owner does not have enough management attention; the sponsorship comes from the wrong level or the wrong person; management does not fully trust the product owner or finds it difficult to delegate decision-making authority.
 As a consequence, the product owner struggles to do an effective job, for instance, to align the Scrum team, stakeholders, and customers or to exclude requirements from the release.

 The Overworked Product Owner

 Not enough support from the team is rooted in a wrong understanding of product ownership: Even though there is one product owner, most of the product owner work is performed collaboratively.
-The team and ScrumMaster must support the product owner.
-Scrum allocates up to 10% of the team’s availability in the sprint to work with the product owner, for instance, to decompose and refine product backlog items together.
+The team and Scrum Master must support the product owner.
+Scrum allocates up to 10% of the team’s availability in the sprint to work with the product owner, for instance, to break down and refine product backlog items together.

 The Partial Product Owner

-Some organizations split the product owner role and distribute its duties across several people, for instance, by employing a product manager and a “product owner.”
+Some organisations split the product owner role and distribute its duties across several people, for instance, by employing a product manager and a “product owner.”
 The product manager takes care of the product marketing and strategic product management aspects, owns the vision, is outward-facing, and keeps in touch with the market.

 The Distant Product Owner

 A distant product owner works separately from the team.
-This can range form working on the same site in different rooms to product owner and team being separated across continents and time zones.
+This can range from working on the same site in different rooms to product owner and team being separated across continents and time zones.
 I have found recurring issues with distant product owners, including mistrust, miscommunication, misalignment, and slow progress.
 There is a reason: “The most efficient and effective method of conveying information to and within a development team is face-to-face conversation,” as the Agile Manifesto for Software Development states.